The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Roy Lichtenstein’s Brushstrokes (signed) is estimated to be worth between £16,000 and £24,000.
-This screenprint has shown consistent value growth, with an average annual growth rate of 15%.
-Over the past 12 months, the average selling price was £14,732, across a total of 3 sales.
+Over the past 12 months, the artwork has sold 3 times, with an average selling price of £14,732.
 In the last five years, the hammer price has varied from £8,107 in December 2020 to £31,411 in June 2023.
-Since its first sale in March 2004, this artwork has been sold 49 times at auction.
+The average annual growth rate of this work is 15%.
+This screenprint has a strong auction history, having been sold 49 times since its entry to the market in March 2004.
 The edition size of this artwork is limited to 300.

 Unlock up-to-the-minute market data on Roy Lichtenstein's Brushstrokes, login or create a free account today